join

 Thank you for coming!
 More information can be found here.

 MAM is the official nonpartisan organization of Michigan’s chief elected officials.
-Representing over 120 Michigan communities, MAM works to assist the chief elected officials of cities, townships and villages advance the various interests and operations of communities represented by its members and all Michigan communities; promote cooperation among communities statewide; and advocate local interests at the state and federal levels.
+Representing over 120 Michigan communities, MAM works to assist the chief elected officials of cities, townships, and villages advance the various interests and operations of communities represented by its members and all Michigan communities; promote cooperation among communities statewide; and advocate local interests at the state and federal levels.

 Read the full press release here.